TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-coresql-howto-apollo.md

 Almost all ORDER BY queries with a filter can be optimized with a composite index.

-For example, consider the below SQL query:
+For example, consider the following SQL query:

 `SELECT * FROM c WHERE c.name = "John" ORDER BY c.timestamp asc`